 ERASMUS University charter s a document issued by European Commission and it permits higher education institutions to take part in activities of ERASMUS programme.
-Latvian Christian Academy was awarded with the enlarged ERASMUS University charter back in 2007.
+Latvian Christian Academy awarded with the enlarged ERASMUS Charter for Higher Education (renewed) in 2021.
+The text of the Charter available here.

 ERASMUS University charter permits following activities: